PriorDrive: Enhancing Online HD Mapping with Unified Vector Priors: Experiments

 \subsection{Experimental Settings}

-\paragraph{Benchmark.} We mainly validate our method on the popular nuScenes~\cite{Caesar2019nuScenesAM} dataset following the standard setting of previous methods~\cite{Li2021HDMapNetAO,Liu2022VectorMapNetEV,liao2022maptr}.
-NuScenes is a large-scale autonomous driving benchmark, that includes multiple traversals with precise localization and annotated HD maps labels.
-It contains a total of 1,000 scenes, each with an approximate duration of 20 seconds.
-The data was collected utilizing a 32-beam LiDAR operating at 20Hz and six cameras offering a 360-degree field of view at 12 Hz.
-Annotations for keyframes are furnished at a rate of 2Hz, with the training and validation sets containing 28,130 frames and 6,019 frames, respectively.
+\paragraph{Benchmark.} We mainly validate our method on the popular nuScenes~\cite{Caesar2019nuScenesAM} and Argoverse 2~\cite{Argoverse2} following the previous methods~\cite{zhang2024hrmapnet,maptrv2,zhou2025hademif,zhou2025valuing}.
+NuScenes contains a total of 1,000 scenes, which was collected utilizing a 32-beam LiDAR operating and six cameras offering a 360-degree field of view.
+Argoverse 2 includes 1000 logs, which was captured from 7 cameras, along with a 3D vector map.

+To demonstrate PriorDrive is plug-and-play and widely applicable to other vector tasks, we conducted topology inference on OpenLane-V2~\cite{wang2023openlanev2} Subset A.

-\paragraph{Evaluation Protocol.} For the vectorized results, we follow the standard metric used in previous works~\cite{Li2021HDMapNetAO,Liu2022VectorMapNetEV,liao2022maptr}.
-The perception range along the direction of vehicle travel are $[-15.0m,15.0m]$ for the $X$-axis and $[-30.0m, 30.0m]$ for the $Y$-axis.
-And we adopt average precision (AP) evaluated the quality of map construction.
-Chamfer distance $D_{Chamfer}$ is utilized to determine whether the prediction and ground truth (GT) are matched or not.
-We compute the $\mathrm{AP}_{\tau}$ under several $D_{Chamfer}$ thresholds $(\tau\in T,T=\{0.5,1.0,1.5\})$, and then calculate the mean across all thresholds as the the final AP metric:
+\paragraph{Evaluation Protocol.} For vectorized results, we follow the standard metric used in previous works~\cite{Liu2022VectorMapNetEV,maptrv2,li2025revolutionizing,li2025knowledge}.
+The perception range along the direction of vehicle travel is $[-15.0m,15.0m]$ for $X$-axis and $[-30.0m, 30.0m]$ for $Y$-axis.
+We compute the average precision (AP) $\mathrm{AP}_{\tau}$ under several Chamfer distance $D_{Chamfer}$ thresholds $(\tau\in T,T=\{0.5,1.0,1.5\})$, and then calculate the mean across all thresholds as the final AP metric: { }

-Following the previous methods~\cite{Li2021HDMapNetAO,Liu2022VectorMapNetEV,liao2022maptr}, we have selected three kinds of map elements are chosen for fair evaluation: lane divider, pedestrian crossing and road boundary.
-Furthermore, to evaluate the effectiveness of our method across different evaluation metrics and for the rasterized results, we follow the previous works~\cite{Li2021HDMapNetAO,Xiong2023NeuralMP,Jiang2024PMapNetFM} and employ intersection-over-union (IoU) as the metrics for segmentation results.
+For the rasterized results, we follow the previous works~\cite{Xiong2023NeuralMP,202506.2087,chen2025visrl,chen2025sifthinker} and employ IoU as the metric for segmentation results.

-\paragraph{Implementation Details.} We primarily perform our experiments using the latest and influential vectorized model MapTRv2~\cite{maptrv2}.
-In order to validate the broad applicability of our method, we also use HDMapNet~\cite{Li2021HDMapNetAO} as baseline.
-For fair comparisons, experiments were conducted on all baseline models using their original configs and parameters without any changes.
-All experiments were trained with 6 NVIDIA RTX A6000.
-For pre-training UVE, we trained the 24-epoch on nuScenes vecror data.
-For historical prediction maps, we run each base model to get their respective online local maps.
+For OpenLane-V2's lane centerline perception task, $DET_l$ averages the Frechet distance to quantify similarity. $DET_t$ uses IoU and averages it across various traffic categories. $TOP_{ll}$ and $TOP_{lt}$ compute the topology matrix similarity between lanes and between lanes and traffic elements, respectively.
+The overall metric is called OLS: { }